 The point at which unexplained weight loss becomes a medical concern is not exact.
-But many doctors agree that a medical evaluation is called for if you lose more than 5 percent of your weight in six months to a year, especially if you're an older adult.
+But many health care providers agree that a medical evaluation is called for if you lose more than 5% of your weight in 6 to 12 months, especially if you're an older adult.
 For example, a 5% weight loss in someone who is 160 pounds (72 kilograms) is 8 pounds (3.6 kilograms).
 In someone who is 200 pounds (90 kilograms), it's 10 pounds (4.5 kilograms).

 If you're losing weight without trying and you're concerned about it, consult your doctor — as a rule of thumb, losing more than 5 percent of your weight within six to 12 months may indicate a problem.
 If you're an older adult with many or more-serious underlying health issues, even a smaller amount of weight loss may be significant.

 Your doctor will work with you to try to determine what's causing the weight loss.
 At first that will involve a thorough history, a physical examination and basic laboratory testing.
 Imaging scans to look for hidden cancers are not usually helpful unless some other clue points in that direction.

 Sometimes, if the basic evaluation is negative, watchful waiting for one to six months is a reasonable next step.
 You may need a special diet to prevent further weight loss or to regain lost pounds.